craigyjp/PolyKit-DUO-polyphonic-synthesizer/README.md

 ## Things to fix/improve

 - MIDI channel should be set by the programmer, currently the midi router on the rear can change the midi channel.

-- Add aftertouch to filter and LFO etc

 ## The source of the inspiration for these modifications and acknowledgements